jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## Plugins:  Charts & Financial

-AdapTable how has a plugins architecture, which makes the package ligher.
-The core package (and react and angular wrappers) no longer includes charting and financial specific cell operations.
+AdapTable how includes a plugins architecture, which makes the core package much lighter.

+The core package (and react and angular wrappers) no longer includes charting and financial-specific functionality.
 This means ligher javascript bundles for most users.

-For now, we offer 2 plugins:
+We currently offer 2 plugins (though more will be added in the future):

  * `@adaptabletools/adaptable-plugin-charts`
  * `@adaptabletools/adaptable-plugin-finance`

-In order to use a plugin, you have to install it via npm or yarn, and you need to install the EXACT SAME version as the `@adaptabletools/adaptable` you are already using in your app.
+In order to use a plugin, you have to install it via npm or yarn, and you need to install the **exact same version** as the `@adaptabletools/adaptable` package you are already using in your app.

 ## Basic example